Sailing and on the Water Adventures

 The Californian is a replica of a revenue cutter - an armed maritime law enforcement vessel - that patrolled the coast during the California Gold Rush.
 A topsail schooner built for speed, the Californian carries 7,000 square feet of canvas, measures 145 feet in length and weighs 130 tons.
 In July 2003, she was designated the Official Tall Ship of the State of California.

 Our 1914 Pilot is a completely different type of experience.
 As you board the oldest working pilot boat on the west coast, her sturdy, no nonsense, stability will immediately put you at ease.
 She will make your Historic Cruise on San Diego Bay a memorable experience.

-Whale watching season has started!
+Whale watching in San Diego.
 Experience Ecological Whale Watching aboard the famous sailing yacht America Click here for information.

 1) Check the SAILING SCHEDULE and determine your sail day

 by calling 619-234-9153 ext 101 M - F 9:00 a.m. - 3:30 p.m.

 3) Purchase your tickets at the Maritime Museum of San Diego

 ticket booth on the Embarcadero - Day of sail only.